Did Oracle just sign tape's death warrant? Depends what 'no comment' means

 Big Red keeps schtum over the status of StreamLine

-El Reg was tipped off that Oracle's StorageTek (StreamLine) tape library product range was going to be end-of-lifed.
+Oracle's StorageTek (StreamLine) tape library product range will be end-of-lifed, El Reg has learned.

-StreamLine are high-end libraries, generally for enterprise use, competing with equivalents from IBM (buoyed by mainframe tape use) and SpectraLogic.
+StreamLine boxes are high-end libraries, generally for enterprise use, competing with equivalents from IBM (buoyed by mainframe tape use) and SpectraLogic.
 Both IBM and Oracle have their own proprietary tape formats as well as supporting the LTO (Linear Tape Open) format.

-Oracle recently went through a round of layoffs amid speculation that it was cutting back on hardware product development, such as SPARC processors, since denied.
+Oracle went through a round of layoffs amid speculation that it was cutting back on hardware product development, such as its SPARC processors.
+It then posted a new roadmap on the future of SPARC and Solaris.

-We checked with Oracle about the StreamLine product range future on 10 February.
-Almost a week later we hadn't heard anything beyond an acknowledgement of our inquiry, so we prodded again and got a result, of sorts.
+We checked with Oracle about the StreamLine product range's future on February 10.
+Almost a week later, we hadn't heard anything beyond an acknowledgement of our inquiry, so we prodded again and got a result, of sorts.

-An spokesperson said late on Thursday: "I have checked with Oracle and we are going to decline to comment on this one."
+A spokesperson said late on Thursday: "We are going to decline to comment on this one."

-So, instead of saying, "No, the product line continues" or "Yes, the product line is coming to the end of its life" or "We are considering its future", Oracle decided to say nothing, knowing we would publish the result.
+So, instead of saying, "No, the product line continues" or "Yes, the product line is coming to the end of its life" or "We are considering its future," Oracle decided to say nothing, knowing we would publish the result.
 What does it mean?

 There is now doubt over the continuing life of Oracle's StreamLine tape library product range.
 Customers cannot assume that the products will be developed or that Oracle's proprietary T10000 tape format has a future.